At a glance NCRi (National Credit Recovery Inc.) is a Canadian debt collection and business process outsourcing (BPO) company, incorporated in 2008.

 How to file a complaint about NCRi

-If NCRi doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that NCRi is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.